 6.1.
-One Vote Per Share of Series C Term Preferred Stock.
-Except as otherwise provided in the Certificate of Incorporation or as otherwise required by applicable law, (i) each Holder of shares of Series C Term Preferred Stock shall be entitled to one vote for each share of Series C Term Preferred Stock held by such Holder on each matter submitted to a vote of stockholders of the Corporation, and (ii) the Holders of Outstanding shares of Preferred Stock, including Outstanding shares of Series C Term Preferred Stock, and of Outstanding shares of Common Stock shall vote together as a single class; provided, however, that the Holders of Outstanding shares of Preferred Stock, including Outstanding shares of Series C Term Preferred Stock, shall be entitled, as a class, to the exclusion of the Holders of all other securities and classes of Capital Stock of the Corporation, to elect two Directors of the Corporation at all times.
-Subject to Section 6.2, the Holders of Outstanding shares of Common Stock and Preferred Stock, including shares of Series C Term Preferred Stock, voting together as a single class, shall elect the balance of the Directors.
+One Vote Per Share of Series E Term Preferred Stock.
+Except as otherwise provided in the Certificate of Incorporation or as otherwise required by applicable law, (i) each Holder of shares of Series E Term Preferred Stock shall be entitled to one vote for each share of Series E Term Preferred Stock held by such Holder on each matter submitted to a vote of stockholders of the Corporation, and (ii) the Holders of Outstanding shares of Preferred Stock, including Outstanding shares of Series E Term Preferred Stock, and of Outstanding shares of Common Stock shall vote together as a single class; provided , however, that the Holders of Outstanding shares of Preferred Stock, including Outstanding shares of Series E Term Preferred Stock, including Outstanding shares of Series E Term Preferred Stock, shall be entitled, as a class, to the exclusion of the Holders of all other securities and classes of Capital Stock of the Corporation, to elect two Directors of the Corporation at all times.
+Subject to Section 6.2, the Holders of Outstanding shares of Common Stock and Preferred Stock, including shares of Series E Term Preferred Stock, voting together as a single class, shall elect the balance of the Directors.